girirajvyas/aws/aws-solution-architect-associate/aws-solution-architect-associate-sa-c03.md

  - When you apply a retention period to an object version explicitly, you can specify a `Retain Until Date` for the oject version
    - https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock-overview.html
  - S3 versioning: Once you version-enable a bucket, it can never return to an unversioned state.
 Versioning can only be suspended once it has been enabled.
+ - A process replaces an existing object and immediately tries to read it.
+Amazon S3 always returns the latest version of the object
+   - Amazon S3 delivers strong read-after-write consistency automatically, without changes to performance or availability, without sacrificing regional isolation for applications, and at no additional cost.
+   - After a successful write of a new object or an overwrite of an existing object, any subsequent read request immediately receives the latest version of the object.
+S3 also provides strong consistency for list operations, so after a write, you can immediately perform a listing of the objects in a bucket with any changes reflected.
+   - Strong read-after-write consistency helps when you need to immediately read an object after a write.
+For example, strong read-after-write consistency when you often read and list immediately after writing objects.
+   - **To summarize, all S3 GET, PUT, and LIST operations, as well as operations that change object tags, ACLs, or metadata, are strongly consistent.** What you write is what you will read, and the results of a LIST will be an accurate reflection of what’s in the bucket.

 # 6. Containers